mqq-marek/ProjectEuler-254/README.md

 For speed up our algorithm we initialize the first 200 values of g(i) at the beginning and start to compute g(i) from bigger values.

-There is need for only 117 prefixes for building n when i>63, so we  initialized them as PREFIX table.
+When we will look at prefixes
+we can notice that only 117 out of 9! prefixes are used for composing n such that g(i) = n i>63.

 We can build n such that g(i) = n in one step, so we remove FDigits class and stay with function which gives us f_value and reverse function for getting n.

 Function g_sequence is very simple now - no need for scan and find best_n.
-We always get it in one ste.
+We always get it in one step.

 ```python